Explore our quick guide to getting to the island of Sicily from both mainland Italy and other international destinations.

 Sometimes one Sicilian destination just isn’t enough.
 Read on for a brief guide to public transport in Sicily.

 If you are hoping to explore Sicily by bus then rest assured there are plenty of bus and coach companies to choose from.
 Two of the big names are Interbus and AST – they have routes that run all over the island.
-A list of alternative companies and the regions they serve can be found here.
-See airport websites for information on transport links.

 Travelling to Sicily by train makes for a great way to enjoy the scenery in comfort and at a very affordable price.
 There is an efficient network linking the key cities and destinations of interest.
 However, the high-speed vehicles of the Italian mainland are not in operation here – as a result, expect journey times to take longer.
 More in-depth train information and timetables can be found at Trenitalia.